 Practice gratitude and encourage support - practicing gratitude in the workplace has been linked to improvements in self-care and sleep, in addition to mitigating overeating and easing symptoms of depression.
-By encouraging teams to support one another, giving kudos, and practicing gratitude daily, companies are likely to see an improvement in the overall satisfaction and wellness of their employees!
+By encouraging teams to support one another and practicing gratitude daily, companies are likely to see an improvement in the overall satisfaction and wellness of their employees!

 Make work a pet-friendly place (seriously!) - a study conducted by Central Michigan University found that having pets in the office fosters collaboration.
 Pets can also reduce stress on the job and nurture productivity!
 Consider holding weekly pet days where employees can bring their dogs to work or make your workplace openly pet-friendly every day of the week!
 Take Amazon as an example of a pet-friendly company doing it right!